-LLDP can negotiate power with a PD by using LLDP MED TLVs (disabled by default).
-This can be enabled using the int <port-list> PoE-lldp-detect [enabled|disabled] command, as shown below.
-LLDP MED TLVs sent by the PD are used to negotiate power only if the LLDP PoE+ TLV is disabled or inactive; if the LLDP PoE+ TLV is sent as well (not likely), the LLDP MED TLV is ignored.
+There are two ways LLDP can negotiate power with a PD:

+Using LLDP MED TLVs

+Disabled by default.
+Can be enabled using the int <port-list> PoE-lldp-detect [enable| disable] command, as shown below.LLDP MED TLVs sent by the PD are used to negotiate power only if the LLDP PoE+ TLV is disabled or inactive; if the LLDP PoE+ TLV is sent as well (not likely), the LLDP MED TLV is ignored.